HenrikEide/INF265-Project1/README.md

-# INF265 - Project 1
+# INF265 - Projects

 Henrik og Kristian

-Hello we fix
+Hello, if you are reading this I have forgotten to make this repo private